Phoenix Autonomous Driving Vehicle Accident Attorney

 Autonomous vehicle technologies are coming into their own as technology finally catches up with imagination.
 Major companies such as Tesla, General Motors, Waymo, Volkswagen, Ford, Uber, Toyota, Audi, and others have all begun to experiment with different levels of vehicle autonomy, from computer chips that permit driver-assist technologies to total driverless capabilities.

 Next-generation autonomous vehicles can fully operate themselves, while others have moderate levels of autonomy.
 Many luxury vehicles already possess features such as automated cruise control, braking, parking, and lane control.
-If a vehicle with any level of autonomous technology caused or contributed to your recent Phoenix car accident, you need an attorney to help you sort through liability.
+If a vehicle with any level of autonomous technology caused or contributed to your recent Phoenix car accident, you need a Phoenix personal injury attorney to help you sort through liability.
 You may be able to hold the vehicle operator, company, or innovator of the technology responsible for your damages.

 Recent Cases/Accidents Involving Autonomous Vehicles